JuliaAI/MLJ.jl/docs/src/getting_started.md

 `predict_mode` according to the type of measure, as shown in the output.
 We shall call these operations directly below.

-For more an performance evalutation, see [Evaluating Model Performance](evaluating_model_performance.md) for details.
+For more on performance evalutation, see [Evaluating Model Performance](evaluating_model_performance.md) for details.